Python-Test-Engineer/django-jpn/NOTES.md

 model = "gpt-3.5-turbo"
 model_endpoint = "https://api.openai.com/v1/chat/completions"

+# KEY TAKEAWAYs

-# There is only one endpoint.
+## There is only one endpoint.
 We don't use other endpoints for differing tasks, there is just one end point and we will create our custom endpoint through prompt engineering.

+## There is no reference to previous requests to maintain a history - we must supply the history with each request.

 headers = {
     "Content-Type": "application/json",